gdoct/virtpc/test/readme.md

 # register the tests

-finally, implement the register_tests method in the cpp file. each unit test should be registered with the macro UNIT_TEST(..)
+implement the register_tests method in the cpp file. each individual unit test should be registered with the macro UNIT_TEST(..)

 void MyUnitTests::register_tests() {
     UNIT_TEST(my_unit_test);
 }

+in TestFactory.cpp, add the category for thetest class in CMakeLists.txt add the test category to run